SuperCowPowers/workbench/docs/api_classes/parameter_store.md

 ::: sageworks.api.parameter_store

+## Bypassing the 4k Limit
+AWS Parameter Storage has a 4k limit on values, the SageWorks class bypasses this limit by detecting large values (strings, data, whatever) and compressing those on the fly.
+The decompressing is also handled automatically, so for larger data simply use the `add()` and `get()` methods and it will all **just work**.

 ## Examples
 These example show how to use the `ParameterStore()` class to list, add, and get parameters from the AWS Parameter Store Service.